"Talk with the rest,

 provide MORE for LESS.

-6. Does the company you use for disclosure reports (beyond the forms that sellers are
+6. Does the company you use for environmental disclosure reports (beyond the forms that sellers are

 required to complete themselves) include